maniart/tadaex14/README.md

 Realtime web-based audiovisual systems

 ### Description:
-Through examples and hands-on experiments, in two sessions we will explore the basics of creating engaging and playful systems for creating collaborative realtime audiovisual systems on the web.
-We will look at inspiring examples and exmploy a number of techniques and libraries to turn our browser into an interactive canvas.
-Two sessions is not enough time to delve deep into both theory and practice, but it should provide an intro-level course to get started experimenting and creating.
+Through examples and hands-on experiments, in two sessions we will explore the basics of creating engaging and playful systems of collaborative realtime audiovisual experiences on the web.
+We will look at inspiring examples and explore a number of techniques and libraries to turn our browser into an interactive canvas.
+Two sessions is not enough time to delve deep into both theory and practice, but it should provide an intro-level course to get a headstart in experimenting and creating.

 ### Requirements:
 Participants should be familiar with basic web technologies or have basic understanding of programming concepts.
 Moreover, participants should be curious to write experimental software as creative medium.